 Located near Universal Studios Theme Park, Universal CityWalk, and CBS Studio Center, this Art Deco hotel in North Hollywood is also close to the Hollywood sign.

-Located in LAX Area, this motel is within 9 mi (15 km) of Sony Pictures Studios, Los Angeles County Museum of Art, and La Brea Tar Pits.
-Los Angeles Memorial Coliseum and Manhattan Beach Pier are also within 9 mi (15 km).
+Located in LAX Area, this motel is within 9 mi (15 km) of Los Angeles Southwest College, Sony Pictures Studios, and Venice Beach.
+Manhattan Beach Pier and Hermosa Beach Pier are also within 9 mi (15 km).

 Centrally located in urban Los Angeles, this hotel is 3 miles from LAX Airport.
 Hollywood Park Casino is less than a half-mile away, and shopping centers are within 4 miles.